jchaykow/jchaykow.github.io/about/index.md

 Who am I?
 I am a graduate candidate in Applied Mathematics based out of Southern California.

 I think one of the best ways to learn good programming is to read other people's code.
-My goal here is to walk through as much relevant code as possible and make sure to understand all of the who, what, when, where, why, and how.
+My goal in the annotatoR section is to walk through as much relevant code as possible and make sure to understand all of the who, what, when, where, why, and how.
 Then I will annotate all of my findings for you all to read and hopefully comment back.
 I hope you enjoy the process and learn some things along the way.

-I will also intersperse some of the stuff I am currently working on, just in case you are interested (or want to hire me, of course).
+I will also add some of the stuff I am currently working on in the My Recent Work section, just in case you are interested (or want to hire me, of course).

 Some programming knowledge is assumed.
 If you have never worked in R, I suggest you download R and RStudio and work through problems in the ["swirl"](http://swirlstats.com/) package.